MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance.md

 ## -remarks
 The system maintains a cache of app instances.
 Apps can use this cache for redirection of an app when it attempts to activate.

-An app can activate a separate instance or redirect the activation to an existing instance.
+When an app process is created in the `Main` method of the app, it can choose to continue to activate the current instance, or to redirect the activation to an existing instance.

-The shell can provide a preferred instance for redirection, but the app itself determines the actual activation.
+The shell can provide a preferred instance for redirection.
+The app is encouraged to redirect to that instance.
+The choice of whether to redirect remains with the app.

+The [AppInstance](AppInstance.md) class is intended to be used in the `Main` method of the app.
+If this class is used later, the property values may be `Null`, and the methods may fail.

 ## -see-also